 Is it time to give that refrigerator or oven a good cleaning?
 My own frig is now sparkling clean after I removed every single thing from it and got to scrubbing.
 Don’t wait like I did for inspiration…just go for it!
 (My inspiration?
-Coming home from vacation to a foul mystery smell and struggling to discover the source!)
+Coming home from a trip to a mystery smell!)

 It’s easy to put off cleaning grout, scrubbing grime from filters for the range hood, and even emptying the toaster of crumbs, but it feels so much better when these tasks are completed.

-I’m so sensitive to fragrances and scented anything so I’m truly grateful that I can tolerate and enjoy hard-working, good-looking on the counter, wonderfully smelling products like these.
+Since I’m sensitive to fragrances and scented anything, I’m truly grateful that I can tolerate and enjoy hard-working, good-looking on the counter, wonderfully smelling products like these.

 Psst.
-When I went seeking an inspiring youTube of a deep cleaning kitchen tutorial, I came upon heavily trafficked vids of regular pony-tailed housewives scrubbing wood floors to soothing soundtracks.
+When I searched for an inspiring youTube of a deep cleaning kitchen tutorial, I came upon heavily trafficked vids of ordinary pony-tailed housewives scrubbing wood floors to soothing soundtracks.
 Note to entrepreneurial self: filming the most mundanely uninteresting semi-monthly repetitive chore may be ripe with potential for monetization…mercy!